blockscout/docs/for-developers/indexing/README.md

     SELECT 1 FROM blocks b2 WHERE b2.number=b1.number AND b2.consensus
 );
 ```

+#### Monitoring internal transactions indexing

-3. Internal transaction fetching can be monitored with this query: `SELECT COUNT(1) FROM pending_block_operations;`  It should move towards zero during internal transaction processing.
+Internal transaction fetching can be monitored with this query: `SELECT COUNT(1) FROM pending_block_operations;`  It should move towards zero during internal transaction processing.